vivekianity/pqchybrid/README.md

 1. Clone this repository: git clone https://github.com//pqchybrid.git

 ## Set - Up
-1. Identify the IP address and port that your device is running If you are running both the server and the client are running on the same device, you should use your loopback ip.
+1. Identify the IP address and port that your device is running.
+a.
+If you are running both the server and the client are running on the same device, you should use your loopback ip.
+b.
 If both the server and the cient are running on different device, you should use the ip address that is connected to the network.

-2. Navigate to the project directory
+3. Navigate to the project directory
-3. To set the PQC communication channel, run main.py
+4. To set the PQC communication channel, run main.py